Enjoying Your Guests

 Dust, vacuum, and wipe down horizontal spaces like baseboards and windowsills.
 Try to provide as much space as possible for them to spread out and make themselves comfortable.
 Place an over-the-door hanger on the bedroom door for purses, clothing, or toiletry holders.

 Next, tackle the guest bathroom.
 Remove personal items from the bathroom counter.
-Stock it with easy-to-find cotton towels — include two large towels as well as a face towel and a washcloth.
+Stock it with easy-to-find cotton towels — include two large towels, a face towel, and a washcloth.
 Add a few basic toiletries like toothpaste, nice soap, and a bottle of lotion.

 Provide ample seating in the living room — where you’ll be spending the most time together.
 Throw pillows, blankets, and a few magazines will provide a homey place for your guests to spend a quiet moment or occupy themselves while you’re busy with other matters.

 Put all the remotes in a basket and place a small card with instructions in clear view.
 This will help guests use your TV, DVR, and stereo without having to ask you for help.
 Finally, provide simple necessities.
 Place a few bottles of water and some snacks, like peanuts and granola bars, along with a side table so your guests can quickly access refreshments after a long day.

-For more tips, including how to prepare for feeding your guests, read Getting Your Home Ready for Holiday Guests
+For more tips, including how to prepare to feed your guests, read Getting Your Home Ready for Holiday Guests.